IGMP snooping: Purpose

 A switch will, by default, flood multicast traffic to all the ports in a broadcast domain (or the VLAN equivalent).
 Multicast can cause unnecessary load on host devices by requiring them to process packets they have not solicited.
 When purposefully exploited, this can form the basis of a denial-of-service attack.
 IGMP snooping is designed to prevent hosts on a local network from receiving traffic for a multicast group they have not explicitly joined.
 It provides switches with a mechanism to prune multicast traffic from links that do not contain a multicast listener (an IGMP client).

 Essentially, IGMP snooping is a layer 2 optimization for the layer 3 IGMP.
 IGMP snooping takes place internally on switches and is not a protocol feature.

-IGMP snooping allows a switch to only forward multicast traffic to the links that have solicited them.
+IGMP snooping allows a switch to only forward multicast traffic to the links that have solicited it.
 Snooping is therefore especially useful for bandwidth-intensive IP multicast applications such as IPTV.